Cable Car Lines in Other California Cities

 The company considered converting its Fourteenth Street horse car line to cable.
 It began to lay conduit on the street, but converted the flat line to electric instead.

-The depression of 1893 bankrupted the company.
+Ira Bishop of the San Francisco Tool Company, which had built the system, was appointed Receiver.
 The reorganized Piedmont and Mountain View Railway converted the Piedmont Avenue line on 10-Jun-1893.
 Oakland Avenue was too steep, so the line ran under electricity on weekdays and under cable on weekends when people rode to the hills for recreation.
-In December, 1896, the line was completely electrified.

 The line was the only one in California to use a non-trust grip, using a bottom grip designed by R A McLelle (or McLellan).
+The company was sued by the trust.

-Con Ped Powerhouse Former Consolidated Piedmont powerhouse at 27th and Harrison Streets in Oakland.
+Con Ped Powerhouse 2010 Former Consolidated Piedmont powerhouse at 27th and Harrison Streets in Oakland.
 March 2003.
 Photo by Joe Thompson.

 In January, 2004, workers digging near Mountain View Cemetery may have uncovered the turntable or the base of the turntable under the asphalt.